nandlabs/golly-docs/.github/ISSUE_TEMPLATE/docs_report.md

 ---

 **Describe the bug**
-A clear and concise description of what documentation is missing
+A clear and concise description of what documentation needs to be changed/improved.

 **Additional context**
 Add any other context about the problem here.